-The school SENCo was appointed in September 2021 and has completed her NASENDCo award in July 2022
+The school SENDCo was appointed in September 2021 and will be completing her NASENDCo award this year.

 SECTION B: Identification, Assessment and Provision

 ALLOCATION OF RESOURCES

 SEND Funding

 A proportion of the school budget is allocated to Special Needs staffing and equipment.
 The school budget will support Standards Fund and SEND allocation in the employment of Teaching Assistants and specialist teachers.